catalinpit/OSS-Contribution/README.md

 In your case, you would replace _catalinpit_ with your username.

+# STEP 3 - CD Into Oss-Contribution

+Type `cd OSS-Contribution` to be able to access the directory allowing access to Git.

-# STEP 3 - CREATE A BRANCH 🌲
+# STEP 4 - CREATE A BRANCH 🌲

 First of all, open the repository in your editor.